donohoe/content/posts/webperf-media-year-in-review.md

-# Web Perfomace: Year in Review for Media & Journalism
+# Web Performance: Year in Review for Media & Journalism
 #### December 19th 2019

 The realm of web performance goes deep into the perceived user experience of load time and the actual load time.
 My specific interest is in media and presenting information to readers - typically article pages.
 For any given news site, about 80% of their traffic will go to their articles, so that is the focus of this talk.